pwtail/readme/README.md

 Now, what I'm trying to say is, all of the above can be hidden under the hood, as an implementation detail, the public API likely being shared with their sync counterparts.
 The code snippet above likely won't change at all.

+**Motivation**

+The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with @zzzeek the use of greenlets in sqlalchemy.
+I actually was defending the position that greenlets are harmful, and can only be used as a temporary means that could ease porting from sync to async I/O. Then I changed my mind.

 **The name**